frederickaplan/fdh/files/PART2/fdh-2-1.md

 Through a digital interface, the physical hierarchy of archives is *de facto* **rearticulated** in a way or another on the screen.
 This a problem to be tackled during the digitisation project.

 When poorly thought, the conversion of dimension attached to digitisation **can actually worsen the information accessibility**.
-A physical document can always be found when looked for long enough; on the other, if the search engine is deficient, some documents can be fully unaccessible.
+A physical document can always be found when looked for long enough; on the other hand, if the search engine is deficient, some documents can be fully unaccessible.
 (Europeana Iceberg ?)

 ### 2.3.
-The logistics of digitisation (and optimisation)

-(min 59)
+Digitisation as a logistics problem

-Logistics is the management of the flow of things.
+Any **digitisation project is, in essence, a Logistics problem**.
+On can loosely define Logistics as the management of the flow of things.

-Like in any logistics operation, standardisation in digital process is the key.
+Like in any logistics operation, **standardisation is the key**: similar entities must be organised in similar categories.

-Part of the problem is already solved as the physical archive has been thought as an optimised interface.
+The first step in this direction is to access the archives in a standard way.
+Now, part of this problem is actually solved as the physical archive has most likely already been thought as an optimised interface (as opposed, say, to a family house attic).

-Concept of the Library/Machine.

-In the library/machine, the circulation of the humans has been thought symmetrically to the circulation of objects.
+**The Library-Machine**

+This leads to a concept we could call the **Library-Machine**, in which the circulation of humans (a so called "Front-end") has been thought symmetrically to the circulation of objects (in the "Back-end").
+The desired objects are brought to the reader by a **series of machine and human interventions** — with the former taking progressively more importance over the latter (as a side note, this raises the question of having the logic of human organisation being replaced by one deemed optimal by machines).
-To trace object circulation, one must associate each physical object with a unique ID.
-It must become a document, ready to be manipulated through a standardised process.

-Two examplars of the same book must have two different ID.
-It most cases, the ID is the ID of one container (book, box)
+To track object circulation, one must associate each physical object with a **unique ID**.
+Each physical object therefore must become a proper document, ready to be manipulated through a standardised process.
+For example, two specimens of the same book must have two different IDs.
+In most cases, the ID is the ID of one container (book, box); the documentation level thus must be chosen.

-Through standardization, the digitisation process can be estimated using simple metrics: Pages or Kilometers.

-A digitization price / page or / km can be established.
+Through standardisation, the digitisation process can be estimated using simple metrics (pages, kilometers, etc.) and a digitization price/page or /km can be established.
 In many cases, it is impossible to know a priori the number of pages and therefore, the estimation in km is the only option.

-#### 2.3.1.
-Sampling methods

-Tbd
+### 2.4.
+Optimisation prospects

-#### 2.3.2.
+#### 2.4.1.
 Alienation

 Alienation is one of the risk of the optimisation process.

-Operators become one part of a bigger machine.

-Working against alienation: Working in pairs.

-Manipulating relevant document.

-Having a chance to mine the archive.

-Example of the Replica Scanner.
+In a highly-standardised logistical system, human operators, who help the system run, are but a **part of a bigger machine**.

+The repetitiveness of the task, as well as a distance with regards to the document understanding, can be problematic (even more so when the content dealt with has such a "humanistic" meaning).

+Designing against alienation thus becomes part of the logistics of digitisation processes: working in pairs, manipulating relevant documents, having a chance to mine the archive, are among possible solutions to mitigate the repetitiveness of digitisation.

-#### 2.3.3 On demand digitisation
+#### 2.4.2.
+On-demand digitisation

-With on demand digitisation, one can ask for the digitisation of a specifically chosen document.

-The digitisation is requested and is done in a couple of days/weeks.
+With **on-demand digitisation**, one can ask for the digitisation of a specifically chosen document.
+The requested digitisation is then done in a couple of days/weeks.
 Once the digitisation is done is it downloadable directly form the website.

-In many system, digitisation assets are organised by Tier, from data very often used to data never checked.
+In many system, digitisation assets are organised by Tier.
+Tiers range from very often used data (Tier 0) to data never checked (Tier 3).
+A physical document can be considered as “not cached” content with a longer retrieving time expected, but which can be brought to a higher-level tier by digitisation.

-One can consider Physical document as “not cached” content.
-Digitisation is putting a document at higher level tier.

-An undigitised document is a document for which a longer retrieving time should be expected.
+On-demand digitisation is also a way to reduce the proportion of **efforts put in digitising items that nobody will ever see** (which represent the vast majority), thus improving the investment-to-relevance ratio of the digitisation project.
+However, an efficient on-demand digitisation process would require complete catalogues of archives, which institutions very rarely have.

-#### 2.3.4.
-Optimisation of the choice of sources
+#### 2.4.2.
+Optimising the choice of sources

-Part of the success of the Google books projects is based on an optimal choice of sources.
+We've seen that part of the success of the Google Books project was due to an optimal choice of initial sources.

-Most of digitisation project are done with a specific goal linked with a specific documentary funds.
+Even if most of digitisation project are done with a specific goal are are tied to a specific documentary fund, we can still ask ourselves how the **choice of documents to digitise can be optimised** in larger scale projects.

-In larger scale projects, can we optimise the choice of the document to digitize ?

-What should be the criteria to optimise ?
+The answer to what should be digitised first lies in the balance of some criteria:

-- Fragility.
+- Popularity;

-- Popularity
+- Fragility;
 - Information richness.

+An historian would insist on focusing on **rare**, possibly unseen-before, documents.
+On the other hand, an archive director would probably favour popular and much-demanded but **fragile** items.

+From the point of view of a digital humanist, the priority should be given to regular, **standardised** documents, from which information can be **massively extracted** (in the case of the Venice Time Machine: cadasters, directories, tables, etc.)
-The case of optimisation for information richness is a case of application the optimal experiment approach.

-Gain (and reinforcement) is evaluated in terms of knowledge gain or uncertainty reduction.
+The case of optimisation for information richness is one of the applications of the **Optimal Experiment Approach** (or Design), whereby **gain (and reinforcement) is evaluated in terms of knowledge gain or uncertainty reduction**, and can be optimised by an **algorithm**.

-An algorithm can optimise this criteria.
+More conceptually, let's represent the by one space the wealth of documents to digitise.
+Imagine we now divide it in subspaces, according to some criteria, and estimate how much can be learned from this subspace, and how well.

+What we want is to **maximise the learning** of the system, that is to maximise the derivative of the error curve.
+The priority should be given to subspaces where learning is efficient and where the error quickly decreases; and, on the contrary, poorly-learning systems should not receive too much attention, and resources should be directed to more promising sources of information.

 ---

+## 3. Conclusion
+### 3.1.
+Summary

+- Digitisation goes beyond a series of tricks and good practices.
+It is the **study of optimal actions** in the physical and digital worlds in terms of selection, documentation, acquisition in order to lead to a potential increase in knowledge.

+- The progressive change of scale of the practices shows that is should be considered a true branch of information sciences.

+- Could/Should the machine help us optimise our patrimonial conservation and exploration strategies?

+### 3.2.
+In the next Chapter

+In the next chapter we will study how to represent the structure of a document.

+---

+## Further reading

+- Suzanne Briet, Qu’est-ce que la Documentation?
+1951

+Une étoile est-elle un document?
+Un galet roulé par un torrent est-il un document?
+Un animal vivant est-il un document?
+Non.
+Mais sont des documents les photographies et les catalogues d’étoiles, les pierres d’un musée de minéralogie, les animaux catalogués et exposés dans un Zoo.

+- Alain Jacquesson, Google Livres et le futur des bibliothèques numériques, Editions du Cercle de la Librairie, 2010

+- Jean-Noel Jeannerey, Quand Google défie l'Europe: Plaidoyer pour un sursaut, Mille et une nuits, 2007

+---

+To add somewhere?

 ## 1. How to plan a digitisation project

 Can we digitise 80km of document in 10 years